Mazen-Ghanaym/Nitro-Speed-Editorial/README.md

 </p>

 <h3>What is Nitro Speed ?</h3>
-<p>Nitro Speed is a series of easy-medium contests focuses mainly on boasting thinking and coding speed mainly for <b>New Comers & Level 1 Trainees</b>.
-Any one is welcomed to participate as well</p>
+<p>Nitro Speed is a series of easy-medium contests focusing mainly on boasting thinking and coding speed for <b>New Comers & Level 1 Trainees</b>.
+Anyone is welcome to participate as well</p>

 <h3>Groups Links:</h3>